QuantEcon/lecture-python-intro/in-work/markov_chains.md

 dot
 ```

-This stochastic matrix is not irreducible, since, for example, rich is not
+This stochastic matrix is not irreducible since, for example, rich is not
 accessible from poor.

 Let's confirm this